JohnnyDoesStuff/Foodstuff/README.md

 ## Additional information
 Currently a customized Flutter runtime is required to use Realm.io.
 Therefor it is not being used in a productive environment yet.

+Note: There have been some plans to maybe use Realm.io as an object oriented database.
+Right now only a plain text file is used for persistence